 Don took the Lion cub to Ossie and Joyce Bristow (my Great Grandparents) at Bishopstone Estate, who hand-reared the cub to adulthood, unwittingly setting their lives on a path of playing foster parents to an array of other orphaned animals from that day forward, resulting in Joyce and Ossie founding the Lion and Cheetah Park in Zimbabwe, which is now regarded as a national heritage site.

 Amid the land claims in the early 2000’s, we were able to relocate some of our animals from Zimbabwe to South Africa, where we pride ourselves in offering our unique experiences.
 We are proud to be the fourth generation to be working with and safeguarding our majestic animals.

 We are here to share our love of animals and passion for conservation.
 All our activities and attractions are aimed at educating people through interaction with our wildlife and its natural habitat.
 Our goal is for every visitor to:

-Big Cat Experiences, its owners, and employees do not condone or support in any way, the unethical and unsustainable use of any animal.
+Big Cat Experiences, its owners, and employees do not condone or support in any way the unethical and unsustainable use of any animal.
 All of our lions have been spayed and cannot breed.
 We don’t just stop there, we also have a policy whereby we do not conduct “cub petting” of any kind, instead we pride ourselves as one of the very few organizations in Southern Africa where you only interact with fully grown, adult Lions and Cheetah.